Understanding Task Representations in Neural Networks via Bayesian Ablation: Analyses

 \subsubsection{Unit importance and representational distributedness}

-The value of a representational unit is the atom of information processing in a neural system, and the collection of such units form distributed representations \cite{hinton1986distributed} that has been a rich topic of study in models both large \cite{arora2018linear, bricken2023monosemanticity} and small \cite{hinton1986learning}.
+Representational units contribute to the formation of distributed representations \citep{hinton1986distributed}, a topic extensively studied in both large \citep{arora2018linear, bricken2023monosemanticity} and small \citep{hinton1986learning} models.
 Although the representational unit value and a distributedness metric such as the \(L_1\)-norm of a task representation vector are easy to access and compute, these observational measures permit at most correlational interpretations and cannot provide causal interpretations.
 Here, we leverage the AMD to compute an analog of a representational unit value and representational distributedness with a causal interpretation, i.e. which units are actually relevant to the task.

 We measure the model's reliance on the representational unit $h_i$ using \( 1 - H(m_i \mid t, c) \) (where H is bounded between 0 and 1), which we refer to as unit importance.
 While this measure is correlated (\( r = 0.661\)) with the actual representational unit's value \( h_i(t) \), its deviation indicates when the representational unit is not strictly necessary for the model to perform well.
-As shown in Figure~\ref{fig:importance}, while unit importance generally increases with \( h_i(t) \), a large number of representational units reflect low importance despite high activation values.
+As shown in Figure~\ref{fig:isc_importance}b, while unit importance generally increases with \( h_i(t) \), a large number of representational units reflect low importance despite high activation values.

 As might be expected, tasks with more distributed representations rely on a greater number of representational units with high importance, whereas more localized representations concentrate importance on only a few units.
 Thus, marginal entropy also provides a way to measure the effective representational distributedness of a task across the \( d \) representational units.
 We quantify this by summing across all \( d \) representational units: \( d - \sum H(m_i \mid t, c) \).
 Naturally, this relates to the \(L_1\)-norm of the activation values (\(\sum |h_i(t)|\), \(r = 0.922\)), but with the guarantee of a causal, rather than merely observational or correlational, interpretation.